ataguru/TalkWithYourFiles/README.md

 # Talk With Your Files (LLM(Langchain), GUI(Streamlit))

 ## Description
 Talk-With-Your-Files is an open source GUI (Graphical User Interface) application powered by LLMs (Large Language Models).

-It allows you to ask questions about your PDF, DOCX, CSV, or TXT files and get relevant answers.
+### Functionalities
+- Question your files (PDF, DOCX, CSV, TXT) and choose to integrate results into the chatbot.
+- Conversation with an LLM.
+- Tweak the qa chain behaviour with dynamic parameters & monitor within GUI.

 It is not dependent on any specific framework, as long as the underlying logics are provided it will work as it is.

 Current frameworks in use:
 Langchain - Handle LLM integration & processing texts.
 Streamlit - Prepare the GUI

 ## Installation

 1. Clone the repository: `git clone https://github.com/Safakan/TalkWithYourFiles-LLM-GUI.git` or by using the GitHub Desktop app.
 2. Install the required dependencies: `pip install -r requirements.txt` (ideally in a virtual environment)
 3. Create a .env file in the directory specifying your OpenAI API key as showned in the .env.example file.